hamzakmj/King-County-House-Price/README.md

 The last important thing in the model deploy I used python to build a simple GUI for a user to predict house price (i mean it takes 3 days first GUI I think is good but not perfect in the future i will finish it in sha Allah

 ## help notes:
+0-if you want week 2 to launch you have to lunch week 1 which will create two file models.pkl and data-fixed then lunch the #2 to see the GUI :)

 1-use this page to see the notebooks